 Alternative to Excel COUNTIFS Function to Count Cells with Multiple Sets of OR Criteria

 The alternative to the COUNTIFS function is to use the SUMPRODUCT function.
-Inside the SUMPRODUCT function, we will have to use the ISNUMBER function and the MATCH function.
+Inside the SUMPRODUCT function, we will have to use the ISNUMBER and MATCH functions.
 To understand the use of the SUMPRODUCT function, we will use the dataset of Example 1.
 Here, we want to find the count of cells that contain the word Laptop or Keyboard with the payment status Paid or Pending.

 To do so, you need to follow the steps below: